Blundetto remains in hiding after killing Billy Leotardo.

 BEST SUPPORTING ACTRESS

 Drea DeMatteo won a Best Supporting Actress Emmy for her work in this episode.
 (She deserves it just for the way she says “Oh you fuckin’ piece of shit” to callous agent Robyn.)
-I think DeMatteo took a page out of Steve Buscemi’s book for her work on The Sopranos: she opens herself up and lets Adriana’s soul glimmer through all that makeup and hairspray and synthetic fabric right on to the screen.
+I think DeMatteo took a page out of Steve Buscemi’s book for her work on The Sopranos: she opens herself up and lets Adriana’s soul glimmer through all that makeup and hairspray and synthetic fabric right up on to our screens.
 It was all the way back in episode 4.02 (which aired a full 20 months before “Long Term Parking”) that Adriana was pressured to become an FBI mole.
 During all that time, her gut told her that this was something that would not end well for her; her gut was literally sick and contorted all the time.
 Maybe if she was a little bit brighter and strong-minded, she would have found a way to manage the entire situation better and ultimately not have gotten herself killed in the woods.
 And if she was truly bright and independent, she would have left Chris a long time ago and never have gotten herself into this situation in the first place.
 But that’s not who she was.
 She was a needy creature who clung to Chris in her desperation, trusting that everything would work out fine.
 (Even in this hour, she physically clings to Chris just moments after he almost chokes the life out of her.)
 While her personal failings contributed to her ultimate destiny, there was also a sense throughout her story that Fate was setting her up for an ambush that she could not escape.
 Though we may be shocked by Adriana’s murder here, we recognized for some time now that SopranoWorld was becoming a trap for her.
 It is a dark, fatalistic sensibility that Chase is presenting to us, this idea that the Universe will serve up brutal circumstances that combine with a person’s moral and emotional shortcomings to inevitably lead that person to their doom.
 This sensibility becomes more and more pronounced as the series continues, from the next hour “All Due Respect” all the way through to the end of Season 6.

 - The deer hunter: The name “Silvio” is derived from “sylvan,” meaning of the forest, and “La cerva” means the deer in Latin.
-I certainly don’t believe that David Chase knew Silvio would kill Adriana LaCerva in a forest as she scrambled away on all fours like a deer when he named these characters so many years ago – it’s just one of those weird coincidences.
+I certainly don’t believe that David Chase knew Silvio would kill Adriana LaCerva in a forest as she scrambled away on all fours like a deer when he named these characters so many years ago—it’s just one of those weird coincidences.

 - According to a couple of sources, David Chase wanted to include a scene of Chris giving Adriana up to Tony in this hour.
 But others convinced Chase to shelve the scene, rightly so in my opinion, thereby increasing the suspense and power of the episode.
 (Chase eventually uses the scene, to great effect, in next season’s “The Ride.”)